Frequently Asked Questions

 Do children need their own passport?

 Yes.
-Every child, including babies, needs their own passport.
+Every child, including babies and infants, needs their own passport for international travel.

 Do I need a passport to travel to Ireland?

-Travel is within the Common Travel Area, but carriers usually require photo ID.
-A passport is the simplest, most widely accepted ID.
+Travel between the UK and Ireland is within the Common Travel Area, but carriers often require photo ID.
+A passport is usually the simplest and most widely accepted document to carry.

 Travel systems & multi-country trips